ocdladefense/intern-syllabus/week-0.md

 Work product has several uses: project management, commit messages, presentation, goals, evaluation;

 # Evaluations and References
 Some hiring platforms relay heavily on accurate references and more subjective evaluations.
-It is ineffective to provide future employers with references and evaluations based solely on lines of code, which do not provide enough information about an employees contribution to a project and team.
-Instead, I rely substantially on three activities:
+It is ineffective to provide future employers with references and evaluations based solely on lines of code, which do not provide enough information about an employee's contribution to a project and team.
+Instead, I rely substantially on these activities:

 0. Learning Objectives
   * AI